 In light of eternity, it doesn’t matter what non-Christians do.
 It doesn’t matter if they are good or extremely evil.
-That changes if they become Christians.
+That does change, however, once they become Christians.

-But in their present state, they are destined for eternal judgment.
-The only reason is they have not accepted what Jesus did for them at Calvary.
+Before that though, they are destined for eternal judgment.
+And the only reason is they have not accepted what Jesus did for them at Calvary.